Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 You can start safe mode via `Safe Mode.bat` from Playnite's installation directory or by using `--safestartup` argument when starting Playnite's executable.

+### I'm getting warning about elevated privileges

+Playnite will show warning if it detects itself running with elevated privileges.
+We show this warning because these privileges are inherited to all installed extensions and to everything you subsequently start from Playnite (all games and apps).
+Playnite itself doesn't require elevated privileges to function properly so it's an unnecessary security risk to run it that way.

+You may get this dialog in several cases, some examples include:

+- If Playnite is launched as admin, either manually or via compatibility flag.
+- Application that's starting Playnite is already running with elevated privileges.
+- You have UAC completely disabled in User Account Control Windows settings.
+- You installed Playnite using unsupported method that forces it to run elevated.
+For example people installing using Chocolatey reported this issue.

 ### How do I backup Playnite library and move it to another PC?

 If using portable version, just move the whole installation folder.